 Infections of the inner ear are the least common and usually present with imbalance or dizziness.
 Vertigo can be severe with nausea and vomiting, and sometimes it is accompanied by hearing loss or tinnitus (ringing in the ears).
 If you experience severe dizziness and your other doctors have eliminated other possible causes like heart disease or neurological disorders, you may benefit from a consultation with McKinney ENT Clinic.

 Contact Us About Ear Infections

 At McKinney ENT, we provide safe, effective treatment for ear infections.
 This normally involves using antibiotics, but in severe cases a procedure may be necessary to drain fluid from the eardrum.
 If you or a loved one is suffering from this condition, get in touch with us right away.
-Contact us online or call (214) 785-6811 or (972) 954-2030.
+Call our Plano or Frisco clinic at (214) 383-5955 for an appointment.